 Dr. Susan: As far as how much your dog should weigh, it’s a good idea to look at breed standards.
 Then adjust from there depending on your dog’s age and activity level, etc.

 momof3bostons: I adopted a Boston Terrier that gave birth to 7 babies.
 5 lived.
-The puppies will be 4 weeks Sat.
+The puppies will be 4 weeks Saturday.
 Momma dog has started to wean them already.
-Can I feed them and what do I start with?
+Can I feed them, and what do I start with?

 momof3bostons: Should I make her let them nurse?